hpca2021/Refraser-awareScheduling/README.md

 Refraser-aware Scheduling tool

 ## Introduction
-* This is a prediction tool to provide the a scheduling table for MICRO2020 paper.
+* This is a prediction tool to generate the a scheduling table for MICRO2020 paper 257.
-* This tools will generate a table comprise of the priority and number of concurrent process.
+* This tools will generate a table consists of: the priority and the number of concurrent processes.
-* The scheduling table will read by the OS and adaptively change the priority of Deep Learning Application.
+* The scheduling table will be read by the OS to adaptively change the priority of Deep Learning Application.
-* The overall purpose is to guarantee that the Deep Learning Application is not exceeded required time-threshold.
+* The overall purpose is to guarantee that Deep Learning Application scheduling does not exceed the safe time-threshold.
-* The priority number will be referenced as nice number in Linux, with the boudary range of [-20:20].
-Lower number will be marked as higher priority. ([Ref](https://www.kernel.org/doc/html/latest/scheduler/sched-nice-design.html))
+* The priority number will be viewed as nice numbers in Linux, within the range of [-20:20].
+Lower number means higher priority. ([Ref](https://www.kernel.org/doc/html/latest/scheduler/sched-nice-design.html))

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The below instructions will get you a copy of the project up and run it on your local machine for development and testing purpose.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites